LogoLogo

 Create the pipeline

 The first step in creating a pipeline is to create a project.
-For instructions on creating a project, see the Projects page.
+For instructions on creating a project, see the page.
 In this tutorial, we'll use a project called "Getting Started".

 In the Nextflow pipeline creation view, the Information tab is used to add information about the pipeline.
 Add values for the required Code (unique pipeline name) and Description fields.